 To wit: J.J. would later coach Tennessee to NCAA Indoor women’s team titles in 2005 and 2009.
 He is now the Franklin P. Johnson Director of Track & Field at Stanford University.

 The Clark family is also known for the father, Joe Clark.
 He was portrayed by Morgan Freeman in the 1989 movie “Lean on Me,” where he is a bat-wielding principal of Eastside High School in Paterson, New Jersey.

 The NCAA and collegiate track & field will mark a momentous milestone in the spring of 2021 -- the 100th anniversary of the NCAA Championships and with that, the NCAA Track & Field Championships.
 In June 1921, the University of Chicago hosted the first track & field championships in NCAA history.

 This point can’t be emphasized enough: Not only was the event the first for NCAA track & field, but the first championships for any sport under the sponsorship of the NCAA.

 To celebrate, over each of the next 365 days, the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) will celebrate moments, student-athletes, and coaches that have made a century’s worth of championships special.
 From humble beginnings to important historical milestones to the modern-day, collegiate track & field has evolved with the American society.

 The 2021 edition of the NCAA Division I Outdoor Track & Field Championships begin with preliminary round action on May 27-29 in Jacksonville, Fla., and College Station, Texas.
 The championships final site and culmination of the celebration is slated for June 9-12, 2021 at the newly rebuilt Hayward Field in Eugene, Ore.

-Rick Wanamaker of Drake won the first-ever decathlon title at the NCAA Division I Outdoor Track & Field Championships in 1970!
+Lauren Fleshman posted three victories in the 5000 meters at the NCAA Division I Outdoor Track & Field Championships in her career.